 Welcome to Splunk Enterprise 6.2

 If you are new to Splunk Enterprise, read the Splunk Enterprise Overview.
+If you are familiar with Splunk Enterprise and want to explore the new features interactively, download the Splunk Enterprise 6.2 Overview app.

 For system requirements information, see the Installation Manual.